tinue/SynologyDevServer/README.md

 ![ssh](screenshots/ssh.png).

 ### Setup the Synology Reverse Proxy
-Todays browsers do not like unencrypted web sites.
+Today's browsers do not like unencrypted web sites.
 To solve this problem, the Synology reverse proxy can be used to redirect traffic from a friendly URL such as `https://jenkins.example.com` to the non-encrypted site running as a docker container (such as `http://synology.example.com:9001`).
 As an additional bonus you do not have to remember all of the port numbers.

 To set this up, go to the "Application Portal" in the Synology Control Panel.
 Select the "Reverse Proxy" tab.
 Add three entries, so that it looks similar to this picture in the end: